Frequently Asked Questions

-A: Currently, the languages offered include Spanish and Mandarin Chinese, with Arabic and French added in the fall of 2018.
+A: Currently, the languages offered include Spanish and Mandarin Chinese.
 All languages are offered through the advanced Diploma Programme-level course for the IB diploma.
 As always, we are open to adding more languages based on the interest and input of our students, families, and community.

 Q: Are college classes offered at Campus International?

 A: Yes.
 Campus International aims to prepare students to be competitive applicants for four-year colleges in Ohio, nationwide, and even across the world.
 Students’ experience with the IB program and on a college campus will give students the skills they need to be prepared for success in any college.
 Most universities offer credit based on students’ success in IB Diploma Programme courses and on IB exams, so Campus International students will also have opportunities to earn credits in several subjects based on IB coursework during their 11th and 12th grade years.
-In addition, Campus International will be working with its primary partner, Cleveland State University, to offer college credits to CIS students through the College Credit Plus program.
+In addition, Campus International works with its primary partner, Cleveland State University, to offer college credits to CIS students through the College Credit Plus program when convenient.

 SportsQ: What sports are offered at Campus International?

-A: During 2018-19, Campus International will not be an official Ohio High School Athletic Association (OHSAA) school.
-However, in preparation for OHSAA membership in 2019-20, all sports teams will play against a full interscholastic schedule.
+A: Campus International is an official Ohio High School Athletic Association (OHSAA) school and member of the Senate Ahletic League.
 Our policy about adding activities is to encourage students to take the opportunity to show leadership and commitment by getting a group of students who are interested in the activity to show initiative.
-So students interested in starting other sports or clubs may organize their classmates and submit formal interest at any time.
+Students interested in starting other sports or clubs may organize their classmates and submit formal interest at any time.